 A tool to track your applications will help you review each one and understand how you want to proceed.
 Of course, we use a pipeline to keep track of each candidate we receive.
 We can add attachments, comments, and meeting notes in Gmail and share them with our hiring team.

-Pipelines also allow you to filter and sort your applicants based on data like interview scores or a certain stage in a process.
+Pipelines also allow you to filter and sort your applicants based on data like interview scores, timezones, or a certain stage in the remote hiring process.